TimonSchneider01/ccl1/README.md

   2) The Grenade: i wanted to create something that feels like it implodes first and then explodes and was happy it turned out just like that
   3) The Grimoire: I was happy with the design of the grimoire and the blinking and watching eye on the cover.
 Also i like the sparks that surround the book.
   4) The Heal: The heal is a floating head in a jar with green liquid and bubbles. i really liked how the animations turned out at the very end!
+  5) The map: i started drawing the outside area of the map first. after that i was really satisfied with what it looked like only to realize this i like 1/10 of the whole thing.
+So i increased pace by a lot!
+  6) All the drawings were made by me (except the dead enemy) - no AI was used to generate any form of graphics.

 ### Challenges: